-- 15. CALLING FOULS You are encouraged to be familiar with the portions of the Official Team Manual that apply to the format you are playing in this Tournament, including, but not limited to, what constitutes a foul in that format.
-Only the player or the Team Captain may officially call a foul, although anyone may suggest to the player or the Team Captain that a foul should be called.
-Each player and Team Captain is advised not to touch the cue ball until they are certain that the shooting player has ball-in-hand.
-If you do not confirm ball-in-hand with your opponent, or with Tournament Officials, and there is a difference of opinion, then you run the risk of fouling the cue ball unintentionally. - 16.
-CUE BALL FOULS As a reminder, do not touch the cue ball while it is still rolling.
-Doing so may result in a foul. - 17.
-CLOSE HITS If a shot looks like it may result in a "bad hit," stop the game and get a Tournament Official to observe the shot and make the call.
+- 15. CUE BALL FOULS: As a reminder, do not touch the cue ball while it is still rolling.
+Doing so may result in a foul. - 16.
+CLOSE HITS: If a shot looks like it may result in a "bad hit," stop the game and get a Tournament Official to observe the shot and make the call.
 Either player may stop the game to ask for a call.
 The decision of the Tournament Official is final.
-If a shot is close and a Tournament Official is not called, the ruling will most likely be in the shooter's favor. - 18.
-MARKING THE POCKET (8-BALL ONLY) A coaster, pocket marker, or any other reasonable marker must be placed next to the pocket the 8-ball is intended to enter.
+If a shot is close and a Tournament Official is not called, the ruling will most likely be in the shooter's favor. - 17.
+MARKING THE POCKET (8-BALL ONLY): A coaster, pocket marker, or any other reasonable marker must be placed next to the pocket the 8-ball is intended to enter.
 It is recommended that you do not use chalk as a pocket marker, as it can create confusion, but the use of chalk as a pocket marker is not prohibited.
 If a player pockets the 8-ball without marking the intended pocket, and the opponent calls loss of game, it will result in a loss of game.
 Both players may use the same marker.
 Only one marker should be on the table at any time.
 However, even if more than one marker is on the table, as long as you clearly mark the pocket where you intend to pocket the 8-ball you will be deemed to have properly marked the pocket.
 If the marker is already at the intended pocket from a previous attempt or game, it is not necessary for the shooter to touch it, pick it up, or reposition it.
 Anyone may remind a player to place the marker and it will not be considered coaching or a foul.